CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-14.md

 play cards that give MPs, you can reveal the card you are influencing against to reduce the number you roll against to 0, but you may not play that card afterwards (if it gives MPs).

-#### Tournament Rulings
+## Tournament Rulings
-Tournament rulings are modifications and additions to the rules presented in the Unlimited Edition of the Rulebook that are required for sanctioned Council of L rien tournament play.
+Tournament rulings are modifications and additions to the rules presented in the Unlimited Edition of the Rulebook that are required for sanctioned Council of Lorien tournament play.

 #### General
 Dice must be used to obtain random numbers.